The end results of traditional product photography and virtual photography are, well, virtually the same: a high volume of high-quality images.

 Second, your images are adaptable to your fluid inventory and changing product customizations.
 Whereas traditional photography is limited to a fixed set of physical products, virtual photography is limitless: one product design file can become infinite virtual configurations of the item.

 Traditional Product Photography vs. 3D Virtual Photography, Side by Side

 With virtual photography, you can generate high-resolution 2D images from any angle you want and adjust lighting, backgrounds, and reflections in real time.

 Back to the assertion that virtual photos and traditional photos look the same, see for yourself:

 Really curious about which is which?
 Reach out to us here, and we'll give you the answers.

-With Virtual Photography, Fewer Resources Produce the Same Assets
+With 3D Virtual Photography, Fewer Resources Produce the Same Assets

-Virtual photography is faster, more cost-effective, and far less labor-intensive than traditional product photography.
+3D virtual photography (at Threekit, we call it Virtual Photographer) is faster, more cost-effective, and far less labor-intensive than traditional product photography.
 And the final results are pretty impossible to tell apart.
 Find out how you can leverage virtual photography to get all the beautiful product images you need using only a computer.